 Plastics are light hence floats on water bodies and easily carried away by waves.
 They end up causing more harm to marine life.

 - Preventing oxygen from penetrating the ocean.
 As they form a layer on the top of the water.
 No air is allowed to penetrate through.

 - Prevents light.
 Plants growing at the surface of these water bodies need light.
 Photosynthesis becomes impossible.
 Plants end up dead.

 - Marine animals do confuse plastic for food.
 They end up feeding on these plastics.
 Plastics are indigestible.
 And with time, these animals end up dead.

-- Plastic do produce harmful toxins.
-The toxins causes serious illness to both marine life and humans.
+- Plastic does produce harmful toxins.
+The toxins cause serious illness to both marine life and humans.

 - They cause suffocation.